dannguyen/chocolate_duke3D/README.md

 Chocolate Duke Nukem 3D is the equivalent of Chocolate Doom:

-A port that:
+It is a port that:

-1. Remains a fidele as possible to the original source code.
+1. Remains a true as possible to the original source code.
-2. Portable and compiling in one click on Windows, Mac OSX and Linux.
+2. Compiles in one-click on Windows, Mac OSX and Linux.
-3. Aimed at education: A lot of comments and documentation has been added in order to help programmers to understand and learn.
+3. Aims to educate: A lot of comments and documentation have been added to help programmers to understand and learn the code.

+For a discussion of Duke3D's code, [I wrote a four-part walkthrough here.](http://fabiensanglard.net/duke3d/index.php)

 Cheers,